-Activities Schedule RP preparation October 2013 - June 2014 ADB concurrence of draft RP July- August 2014 RP updating 1st - 3rd Quarter 2016 Consultation Continuous Submission to and ADB concurrence of updated RP 4th Quarter 2016 Implementation of the approved updated RP (resettlement activities to be implemented in phases, coinciding with civil works) 1st Quarter 2017 - 1st Quarter 2019 Internal monitoring (submission of quarterly reports) 2016 - 2019 External Monitoring (verification of resettlement completion, semi-annual monitoring reports, and RP implementation evaluation study) 2016 - 2020 RP Implementation Evaluation Study (External Monitor) 2020
+Activities Schedule RP preparation October 2013 - April 2015 ADB concurrence of draft RP April May 2015 RP updating 1st - 3rd Quarter 2016 Consultation Continuous Submission to and ADB concurrence of updated RP 4th Quarter 2016 Implementation of the approved updated RP (resettlement activities to be 1st Quarter 2017 - 1st implemented in phases, coinciding with civil works) Quarter 2019 Internal monitoring (submission of quarterly reports) 2016 - 2019 External Monitoring (verification of resettlement completion, quarterly monitoring reports, and RP implementation evaluation study) 2016 - 2020 RP Implementation Evaluation Study (External Monitor) 2020

-Table 16: Indicative Schedule of Resettlement Activities
+Table 17: Indicative Schedule of Resettlement Activities

-122. Following completion of detailed engineering design, the RP will be updated and will be included as part of a revised feasibility study and appraisal report, which will be submitted to ADB for review and approval.
+- 122. Following completion of detailed engineering design, the RP will be updated and will be included as part of a revised feasibility study and appraisal report, which will be submitted to ADB for review and approval.
 Resettlement implementation (i.e., land clearing and relocation of AHs) can only commence once ADB has approved the revised feasibility study and appraisal report, with the updated resettlement plan.
-Consultations with the AHs will be carried out on a continuing basis, paying particular attention to the vulnerable and severely affected households.

-123. Setting up the PRSC-WG.
-The Resettlement Department of the Inter-ministerial Resettlement Committee (IRC) will assemble the Provincial Resettlement Sub-committee, which in turn will form its Working Group (PRSC-WG).
+Consultations with the AHs will be carried out on a continuing basis, paying particular attention to the vulnerable and severely affected households. - 123.
+Setting up the PRSC-WG.
+The Inter-ministerial Resettlement Committee (IRC) will assemble the Provincial Resettlement Sub-committee, which in turn will form its Working Group (PRSC-WG).
 The PRSC-WG will be headed by the Deputy Provincial Governor with the participation of the Director (or a representative) of the Provincial Department of Public Works and Transport (PDPWT).
 The regular members of the PRSC-WG come from the Provincial Government, Provincial Department of Economy and Finance, and the Provincial Department of the Interior.
-A male and female representative of the AHs in each sangkat affected by the Project will be represented in the PRSC-WG.
-The PRSC-WG will coordinate closely with the Project Implementation Consultant (PMIS), civil works contractor, local government, and AHs to ensure the smooth updating and implementation of the RP.
+The PRSC-WG will coordinate closely with IRC-WG, PMU, the Project Implementation Consultant (PMIS), civil works contractor, local government, and AHs to ensure the smooth updating and implementation of the RP.

-124. Detailed measurement survey and updated census of the APs.
-Following final design and demarcation on the ground of the corridor of impact (COI), a detailed measurement survey (DMS) and updated census of AHs will be carried out by the PRSC-WG with support from the Project Management and Implementation Support Consultants (PMIS).
+- 124. Detailed measurement survey and updated census of the APs.
+Following final design and demarcation on the ground of the corridor of impact (COI), a detailed measurement survey (DMS) and updated census of AHs will be carried out by the IRC-WG in close coordination with the PRSC-WG.
 The process of the DMS is similar to the IOL, i.e., comprehensive recording of all users of land and owners of other assets.
-The PMIS will train members of the resettlement sub-committee working group (RSC-WG) on the structure classification scheme used in the RP as employed in the replacement cost study (RCS).

-125. A new socio-economic survey will be carried out if RP updating does not begin within two years as demographic and socio-economic factors may alter significantly within said period.
+The IRC-WG will train members of the RSC-WG on DMS and the structure classification scheme used in the RP as employed in the replacement cost study (RCS) before conducting the DMS. - 125.
+A new socio-economic survey will be carried out if RP updating does not begin within two years as demographic and socio-economic factors may alter significantly within said period.
 The new SES will cover a minimum of 20% of severely affected AHs and minimum of 10% of other AHs affected by the loss of primary structures and productive assets.